hirezadehghani/basic-telegram-bot/README.md

 # basic-telegram-bot
-Some handy exercise with telegram bots API
+Some handy exercise with telegram bots using API.